Alfama: Visiting the most beautiful part of Lisbon

 Miraduro de Santa Luzia is located just next to the Miraduro das Portas do Sol.
 The view from here is very impressive and the garden is stunning.
 There are less people at this spot than at the previously mentioned one, which makes it a nice place to unwind for a bit.

-Saint Anthony’s Church in Alfama was built in the 12-th century.
+The famous trams pass the church.
+It’s a great spot for photos!The Sé Cathedral in Alfama was built in the 12-th century.
 It’s one of the oldest buildings in Lisbon.
 From the outside and inside it’s not as impressive as the other churches you will find in Europe, but art enthusiasts and historians will find it very interesting.
 I really like the streets that run near the church.

 If you have some cash and time to spare then visiting Saint George’s Castle will be a nice way of seeing the city from above.
 I think that visiting Alfama without coming here wouldn’t be complete.
 If you don’t want to pay 8 Euros entrance fee, then wander around the streets near the castle.